 Dublin; June 16, 1904.
 Stephen Dedalus, who fancies himself as a poet, embarks on a day of wandering about the city during which he finds friendship and a father figure in Leopold Bloom, a middle-aged Jew.
 Meanwhile, Bloom's day, illuminated by a funeral and an evening of drinking and revelry that stirs paternal feelings toward Stephen, ends with a rapprochement with Molly, his earthy wife.
-Written by

 Did You Know?

 Peter Sellers had also wanted to film James Joyce novel with a Wolf Mankowitz screenplay, and with Peter O'toole and Diane Cilento also starring , but like many Sellers announcements of the time, it failed to get off the ground.
 See more

 The "Original Cut" has a 6-minute black-screen-with-music-only introduction, which seems to act as an overture.
 See more